zendframework/zend-expressive-swoole/docs/book/static-resources.md

 Most middleware will conditionally set the status, one or more headers, and potentially disable returning the response body (via `disableContent()`).
+Middleware that restricts access or filters out specific files will also use `markAsFailure()`.

 > ### Providing an alternative mechanism for sending response content
 >